 "The problem with working for your money is that you pay more in taxes as your income goes up.
 Working hard to earn more money and then giving it away in higher taxes isn't financially intelligent, even if you do put some of it into a retirement account.
 On the other hand, making your money work hard for you means your earnings are taxed less, if at all" - Robert Kiyosaki.

 So how do I do that, you may ask? - There are ways to save more money on your taxes but you must first hire the savvy, knowledgeable professionals to do your tax filing for you and not just anyone.
-Laws are constantly being changed and updated to the tax-payers benefits but if you or your tax-preparation office or personal do not know about thee changes and benefits, you stand to loose rather than gain.
-This is one of the simplest way in doing just that, saving more money on your taxes.
+Laws are constantly being changed and updated to the tax-payers benefits but if you or your tax-preparation office or personal do not know about these changes and benefits, you stand to lose rather than gain.
+This is one of the simplest ways in doing just that, saving more money on your taxes.
 Did this help?